darenliang/jikan-go/README.md

 Ideally, using functions like `GetAnimeEpisodes` should get you the Jikan's episode json data.
 However, the problem is that adding many structures creates a few nuisances that are hard to go unnoticed.

+Here are some problems when using structs for responses:

 1. You have to rely on the Go Docs for all struct fields since they are different from Jikan's normal key values.
 2. You have to know the exact function name to call for a specific struct.
 3. Whenever a new data field is added to the Jikan API, the corresponding struct that is supposed to hold the data field will ignore it unless it is updated.